smdubarry/game/README.md

 - Villagers slowly lose hunger and age over time.
 They eat stored food when hungry and die if their hunger runs out or they surpass their lifespan.
 Villagers can share the same grid space.
 - Hovering over a villager or house reveals a tooltip with its name and status.
 - Food, population and house counts are shown beneath the canvas and update continuously.
+- A scrolling log beneath the counts records notable events.

 ## How to Play